NeLy-EPFL/flygym/doc/source/tutorials/path_integration.rst

-We observe that the inputs (blue, orange, and green lines) indeed seem to be good predictors of the target (black line).
+We observe that the inputs (blue, orange, and green lines) indeed seem to be good predictors of the target (black lines).
 Next, we will train the prediction models based on our proposed algorithm.

 Training models to predict changes in locomotion state